tradecloud/tradecloud-docs-api-v2/order/buyer/webhook.md

 ---
-description: How to receive an order response sent by supplier
+description: How to receive an order response sent by the supplier
 ---

 # Order response webhook